 Step 3.
 Alabama Insurance License Exam

 The next step after completing all of your pre-license coursework is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
-Life& Health (L&H) and Property & Casualty (P&C) lines are combined as one test each, so you wouldn't take four tests, you would only take two all together.
+Life& Health (L&H) and Property & Casualty (P&C) lines are combined as one test each, so you wouldn’t take four tests, you would only take two altogether.
 You must pass your exams within one year of completing your pre-license education course.

 This is a proctored test, which means that you will be in a controlled environment with a person watching you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

 The fee for each attempt of the exams is $75.00 for each "combined producer exam" (P&C and L&H).
 When you show up you must have a photo ID and the original pre-license education certificate.
 You have three (3) hours to complete the exam, which is one hundred fifty (150) questions long.
 A passing score is 70%, so you must answer one hundred five (105) of the question correctly.
 Here is a copy of the L&H examination outline and the P&C examination outline.
 You are also limited on the number of times that you can take the exam.
 If you fail any exam twice, you must wait ninety (90) days to retake the exam for that line.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.